How does Radix work differ from traditional psychotherapy?

 Radix work teaches how to feel and express feeling more directly than purely verbal work does.

 Radix work typically includes verbal work, but adds the dimension of doing physical work too.
-It gives the therapist/Radix practitioner additional ways to work with you and so there is more likelihood that whatever is preventing you from getting what you want out of therapy will be addressed.
+It gives the Radix therapist additional ways to work in therapy and so there is more likelihood that whatever is preventing you from getting what you want out of therapy will be addressed.

 Sometimes people work with both a verbal therapist and a Radix practitioner at the same time.
-This is something you should discuss with your therapist before starting Radix work, since it can happen that working with 2 separate therapists is not a good idea, even if the 2nd therapy might be a good approach for you.
+This is something you should discuss with your therapist before starting Radix work.

-The reasons why persons choose Radix work of course are diverse and individual.
-For example, some persons are drawn to the holistic mind/body/feelings approach of the Radix work; they are convinced that “just talking” about their issues will not lead to profound change.
+The reasons a person chooses Radix work of course are diverse and individual.
+Some people are drawn to the holistic mind/body/feelings approach of the Radix work; they are convinced that “just talking” about their issues will not lead to profound change.
 They feel out of touch or dissociated from the deeper experience of their feelings, their body, their aliveness that they sense is possible.
 They understand that a purely verbal approach to personal growth work cannot induce the depth of change that they seek.

-Whichever the individual reason that a person seeks to change, each person is served by Radix’s comprehensive approach to personal growth.
-Radix integrates a whole-person approach to personal development that works with body, feeling, and mind.
+Radix’s comprehensive approach to therapy can help most people.
+Radix integrates a holistic approach to personal development that works with body, feeling, and mind.
 This allows a depth of change that extends beyond word and thought to include changed feelings and changed body awareness and structure, resulting in greater aliveness and personal fulfillment.

 Who is Wilhelm Reich?
 Who are the ‘Neo-Reichians’?